-Garage door springs can break with a bang, but a pro can get them safely working again in a flash so you don’t have to risk an injury.
+Garage door springs can break with a bang, but a pro can get them safely working again in a flash.
 Most garage door spring replacement costs are $150 to $350, or an average of $250.

 Automatic garage doors have fast become a necessity in the modern world.
 Homeowners rely on them so much that it’s easy to forget that they eventually wear out and need replacement parts—until they suddenly won’t open.
-A broken garage door spring is the most common part that needs repair or replacement since it does the heavy lifting each time you use the door.
+A broken garage door spring is the most common part that needs repair or replacement since it does the heavy lifting each time the door is used.
 A technician can perform a garage door spring repair for an average cost of $250, but the price could range between $150 and $350.
 The door size, type and number of springs, number of doors, location, and labor rates will determine the garage door spring replacement cost.
-Fortunately, a qualified professional can replace broken garage door springs and handle the problem safely; you’ll be back to driving into your garage in no time.
+Fortunately, a qualified professional can replace broken garage door springs and handle the problem safely; the homeowner will be back to driving into their garage in no time.

 Factors in Calculating Garage Door Spring Replacement Cost

 In most cases, if a garage door spring is broken, it will need to be totally replaced rather than repaired.
-When it’s time to ask about a garage spring replacement cost, the quote should include the cost of labor and materials for the kind of doors you have.
+When it’s time to ask about a garage spring replacement cost, the quote should include the cost of labor and materials for the kind of doors installed in the garage.

 Garage doors are not simple to repair, which is why it’s essential to use a reliable company with several years of experience.
 Most companies will send two employees to do garage door repairs for safety reasons since garage doors are heavy and unwieldy.
 Labor rates usually run from $75 to $150 for the service call, according to HomeAdvisor.
-A reputable company can tell you the approximate time it will take to repair your door when you call for a quote—usually 1 to 2 hours for spring replacement.
+A reputable company can tell the homeowner the approximate time it will take to repair the door when they call for a quote—usually 1 to 2 hours for spring replacement.

-Replacing garage door springs means you’ll be paying for new springs, brackets, and hardware to get the garage door working again.
-These typically cost $30 to $200 for a set of two springs, which is most common for a double garage door.
+Replacing garage door springs means a homeowner will be paying for new springs, brackets, and hardware to get the garage door working again.
+These typically cost $60 to $150 for a set of two springs, which is most common for a double garage door.
 A single door uses only one spring, so it will cost less to repair.

 The supply and demand of garage door contractors will influence the total price.
-If there are fewer companies in the region, expect higher garage door spring replacement costs.
+If there are fewer companies in the region, homeowners can expect higher garage door spring replacement costs.
 In general, repair rates in urban areas tend to be higher since the cost of living is greater than in most suburban or rural areas.
-On the other hand, you might have to pay an extra trip fee if the technician has to travel a long distance to get to a rural house.
+On the other hand, a homeowner might have to pay an extra trip fee if the technician has to travel a long distance to get to a rural house.

 Number of Garage Doors

-If your garage doors were all installed around the same time, and they’re used with the same frequency, both springs could wear out simultaneously.
+If the garage doors were all installed around the same time, and they’re used with the same frequency, both springs could wear out simultaneously.
 Most homes have double-door garages that run on two springs to keep the door balanced as it lifts and lowers.
 When one spring is replaced, the older spring experiences imbalanced tension and will likely break soon afterward.
 For this reason, it’s recommended to replace both springs at the same time.
-If you have a third or fourth garage door, ask about a discount to have all the springs replaced simultaneously and avoid an additional service fee a few months later.
+If the home has a third or fourth garage door, homeowners may want to ask about a discount to have all the springs replaced simultaneously and avoid an additional service fee a few months later.